 We’ll get started by finding the utilities in your yard before breaking ground.
 Pipes will then be installed in a U-shaped arrangement.
-Once the pipes are done, any open spots will be backfilled, and you can plant grass seed or sod.
+Once the pipes are finished, any open areas will be backfilled, and you can place grass seed or sod.

 With the pipes and outdoor work done, the indoor piece of your installation can start.

-Attaching your geothermal HVAC system inside isn’t dissimilar from what you’d expect from any other kind of heating or central AC installation.
-We’ll take out the old unit, attach your new system to existing ductwork and get it heating and cooling.
+Attaching your geothermal HVAC system inside isn’t very different from what you’d expect from any other type of heating or central AC installation.
+We’ll take out the old unit, hook your new system up to existing ductwork and get it going.

-Each geothermal installation has its own schedule, so talk with Peitz Service Experts Heating & Air Conditioning to have them determine the anticipated time needed for your system.
+Each geothermal installation has its own timetable, so ask Peitz Service Experts to have them determine the anticipated time needed for your system.

 Plan Annual Maintenance

 Once your new geothermal system is in place, you can operate it like any other heating or cooling product.
-You’ll also need to schedule annual tune-ups to keep it working at top performance.
+You’ll also need to plan annual tune-ups to keep it operating at top performance.

-Geothermal heating and cooling is as reliable as standard heating and cooling systems, but once installed, it can provide you even better efficiency.
+Geothermal heating and cooling is as reliable as regular heating and cooling systems, but once installed, it can provide you with improved efficiency.
 Utilize the significant energy-saving and tax-saving benefits it can deliver.

-Call Peitz Service Experts Heating & Air Conditioning today at 605-223-0307 to get a free quote or discover more about your geothermal heating and cooling options.
+Call Peitz Service Experts today at 605-223-0307 to get a free quote or find out more about your geothermal heating and cooling options.